-Most certainly yes.
-Of course, you’ll lose some consistency, when you’ll add 20 cards to your draft deck.
-On the other hand, you’ll always start with an additional card in your hand – and a real powerful one at that.
+In the vast majority of cases, the answer is yes.
+Sure, you’ll lose some consistency, when you’ll add 20 cards to your draft deck.
+On the other hand, you quickly recoup that loss, as you’ll always have access to a very powerful creature.

-Just a 4/5 guaranteed flyer for 5 is already good enough.
+Just a 4/5 guaranteed flyer for 5 (+3 mana) is already good enough.
 But there’s more upside to it.
-You can also get your enter-the-battlefield effects again, and you can save your creatures from enchantment-based removal, like Pacifism for example.
+You can also get your enter-the-battlefield effects again, and you can save your creatures from enchantment-based removal, like Realmbreaker’s Grasp for example.

 Yorion Draft Tips

-When you open Yorion at the start of the draft, you should always try to build a 60 card deck, if you want to increase your win rate.
+When you open Yorion at the start of the draft, you should likely try to build a 60 card deck.
 However, if you get it in your second or third pack, it depends on how many playable cards you have.

-So how many lands should you play in a Yorion draft deck?
+So, what’s the correct number of lands for a Yorion draft deck?
 Well, the usual number is 17 lands in a 40 card deck.
-That means lands represent 42.5% of your deck.
+In this scenario, lands represent 42.5% of your deck.

 More Cards are Playable

 Let’s say you’re playing 27 lands.
-So you still need 33 non-land cards.
-That’s 10 more than you’d usually play.
-Therefore you have to expand your definition of what constitutes a playable card.
+Now you still need 33 non-land cards (without counting Yorion).
+That’s 10 more than what you’d usually play.
+Therefore, you have to expand your definition of what constitutes a playable card.

 First, some cards that often don’t make your deck, now deserve a main deck inclusion.
-For example, something like Mosscoat Goriak is often deemed just a bit too weak, but it is totally serviceable in a 60-card deck.
+For example, something like Furtive Analyst might typically be deemed just a bit too weak, but it is totally serviceable in a 60-card deck.

 Abuse the Ability